de-bkg/geo.okapi/doc/develop/02_Developing.md

 ## Using examples

 Application and code examples can be found within the directory examples.
-To use the examples the Geo.OKAPI libraries has to be build.
+To use the examples the geo.okapi libraries has to be build.
 The [index](../../examples/index.html) can be used to list all examples.
 If you want to add a new example you have to edit examples/resources/default.js:
 ```javascript